coronabytes/dotnet-arangodb/README.md

 - LINQ support has been adapted from https://github.com/ra0o0f/arangoclient.net
   - Internalized re-motion relinq since their nuget is quite outdated
 - work in progress as some things are deprecated or need to be modernized
+- there is also development done on a driver without relinq and aggregate support
 - configurable property / collection / group naming for camelCase support

 ## Simple query with DOCUMENT() lookup